TP — Pipes & FIFOs

 Overview

-In this homework, we study pipes and fifos.
+In this TP, we study pipes and fifos.

 After a short course, we propose few exercises to learn how to handle pipes and fifos.